Recognition of same-sex unions in Japan: Public opinion

 A May 2013 Ipsos poll found that out of over a thousand Japanese adult interviewees 24% were in favor of same-sex marriage and another 27% supported other forms of recognition for same-sex couples.
 An April 2014 Ipsos poll found that 26% of respondents were in favor of same-sex marriage and 24% were in favor of some other form of recognition, such as civil unions.
 A May 2015 Ipsos poll found that 30% of respondents were in favour of same-sex marriage and a further 28% were in favour of some other form of recognition (meaning that 58% supported recognising same-sex couples in some form).

-According to a survey by Nihon Yoron Chōsa-kai conducted on 1 and 2 March 2014, 42.3% of Japanese people supported same-sex marriage, while 52.4% opposed it.
+According to a survey by Nihon Yoron Chōsa-kai conducted on 1 and 2 March 2014, 42% of Japanese people supported same-sex marriage, while 52% opposed it.
 Another poll conducted by Fuji News Network in April 2015 showed that 59% of respondents supported the same-sex partnership certificate system proposed in Shibuya and 53% supported same-sex marriage, the first time a poll had found majority support for same-sex marriage in Japan.
 An additional poll conducted by the National Institute of Population and Social Security Research in November 2015 showed a 51% majority in support of same-sex marriage, unions or partnerships, while 41% were opposed.
 People under the age of 20 were overwhelmingly in favor of same-sex marriage (72% support), whereas people aged 70 and over overwhelmingly opposed (24% support).
 However, a September–October 2016 survey by the Varkey Foundation found that 53% of 18–21-year-olds supported same-sex marriage in Japan.
 A 2017 opinion poll released by the NHK showed that 51% of Japanese people supported same-sex marriage.

-According to an opinion poll carried out by Dentsu in October 2018, 78.4% of Japanese people in their 20s to 50s were in favour of same-sex marriage.
-Support was higher among women (87.9%) than men (69.2%), and was higher among younger respondents: 87.3% for people in their 20s, 81.2% for people in their 30s, 77.5% for people in their 40s, and 72.5% for people in their 50s.
-The National Survey of Household Trends, a government survey carried out in 2018 and commissioned by the National Institute of Population and Social Security Research, showed that 71.9% of Japanese married women supported same-sex marriage.
-Levels of support were different between the different age groups: 92.1% for married women under the age of 30, 89.5% for those between the ages of 30 and 39, 83.2% for those between the ages of 40 and 49, 73.5% for those between 50 and 59, 59.3% for those between 60 and 69, and 42.2% for those aged 70 and higher.
+According to an opinion poll carried out by Dentsu in October 2018, 78% of Japanese people in their 20s to 50s were in favour of same-sex marriage.
+Support was higher among women (88%) than men (69%), and was higher among younger respondents: 87% for people in their 20s, 81% for people in their 30s, 77.5% for people in their 40s, and 72.5% for people in their 50s.
+The National Survey of Household Trends, a government survey carried out in 2018 and commissioned by the National Institute of Population and Social Security Research, showed that 72% of Japanese married women supported same-sex marriage.
+Levels of support were different between age groups: 92% for married women under the age of 30, 89.5% for those between the ages of 30 and 39, 83% for those between the ages of 40 and 49, 73.5% for those between 50 and 59, 59% for those between 60 and 69, and 42% for those aged 70 and higher.